Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Waveform Analysis

 A small increase in current is seen just before zero seconds.
 That is when the ignition is switched on.
 The large peak occurs because the starter motor has to overcome engine inertia.
 As the engine speeds up, the average current drops and the individual peaks showing cylinder compression appear.
-When cranking stop, current reduces sharply.
+When cranking stops, the current reduces sharply.
 At about 3.7 seconds, the small drop in current shows when the ignition was switched off.

 The current drawn by diesel engines is significantly higher due to the higher compression ratio.